 Step 6: Move the project file into the server.

 Go to MyClasses folder in JDeveloper patch move the XXEOExtensionPRJ file into the server Java top.

-For example move the JPX file from the MyClasses folder to the EOExtensionPRJ directory in server.
+For example, move the JPX file from the MyClasses folder to the EOExtensionPRJ directory in the server.